- Discover EaseUS

 Step 4.
 Assign a new drive letter to your USB drive and click OK.

 If your USB flash drive has file system errors, it will show up as RAW and become inaccessible.
-Here, the file system error refers to an unsupported file system or a damaged file system caused by misoperations or improper formatting.
-To fix the file system error, you need to format the drive to convert RAW to NTFS or FAT32.
+Here, the file system error refers to an unsupported or damaged file system caused by misoperations or improper formatting.
+To fix the file system error, you must format the drive to convert RAW to NTFS or FAT32.

-When you format your USB drive, all data on it will be deleted.
+When you format your USB drive, all data will be deleted.
 Therefore, you should first protect your data by making a copy of it.
-Use a file recovery tool like EaseUS Data Recovery Wizard to recover files from your USB drive before you format it.
+Use a file recovery tool like EaseUS Data Recovery Wizard to recover files from your USB drive before you format them.
 This program works even when your USB drive is not accessible.

-Download it now and follow the guide below to restore data from your USB flash drive easily.
+Download it now and follow the guide below to easily restore data from your USB flash drive.

 After storing your data in a safe place, you need to format the USB drive to convert the file system back to NTFS or other Windows-compatible file systems.

 Step 1.
 Open the Start menu, search for Computer Management, and click Computer Management in the search results.